technofocus-pte/copltagnthnsolgd/LabGuides/Lab 2/Lab 2.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image30.png)

-## Task 2: Creating a SharePoint List: ComplianceReport
+## Task 2: Creating ComplianceReport SharePoint List

 Build a custom list to store metadata about compliance reports.
 Add fields like title, date, and file link.
 This list will be updated